 Our transactions with pension scheme trustees, and the transfer of assets and liabilities as part of those transactions, are central to Rothesay's business model.
-Before offering to transact with pension scheme trustees, we consider sustainability criteria, including both the current and former operations of the scheme sponsor, and factors such as the suitability of the product.
-Our overarching view is that people deserve a safe and secure income in retirement and consequently there are only a relatively limited number of situations where sustainability considerations relating to the sponsor itself should prevent us from securing the benefits of former employees of a company.
+Before offering to transact with pension scheme trustees, we consider sustainability criteria, including both the current and former operations of the scheme sponsor, to evaluate alignment with our sustainability objectives.
+Furthermore with the economic environment now meaning that many schemes are in surplus, attention is paid to how much and to whom any surplus will be paid and what is the likely use of surplus.
+Nonetheless, our overarching view is that people deserve a safe and secure income in retirement and consequently it is likely to be rare that sustainability considerations relating to the sponsor itself prevent us from securing the benefits of former employees of a company.
+As noted in 'About Rothesay' section above, any assets received as part of a pension risk transfer transaction are managed according to the same principles as the investments we originate directly.